micheleberetta98/unibg-thesis-template/README.md

-# LaTeX Thesis Template with UniBG formatting guidelines
+# LaTeX Thesis Template

-A simple template with the official UniBG thesis formatting.
+A simple LaTeX template with the official UniBG thesis formatting.